 Chip served a judicial clerkship with the Delaware Court of Chancery from 1988-89.
 From 1991-93, he served as an attorney to the Delaware State Senate.
 From 1983-85, he served as a legislative assistant to Vice President Joseph R. Biden, Jr., then a U.S. Senator from Delaware.
 Most recently, in 2017, Chip served as a mentor at the Federal Trial Practice seminar sponsored by the U.S. District Court for the District of Delaware and the District of Delaware Chapter of the Federal Bar Association.
 The seminar was a multi-week instructional trial practice program for lawyers with less than 10 years of practice experience who have an interest in regularly litigating in the District Court.

 In addition to his legal practice, Chip is very involved in the community.
 Chip is the Vice Chair of the Delaware Judicial Nominating Commission.
-He also serves on the boards of the Ministry of Caring, Village of St. John, Laffey-McHugh Foundation and the Combined Campaign for Justice.
+He is an advisory board member of the First State Fintech Lab.
+And he also serves on the boards of the Ministry of Caring, Village of St. John, Laffey-McHugh Foundation and the Combined Campaign for Justice.

 - Delaware Statutory Trusts Manual (Matthew Bender, 2010), Contributing Author